christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 The model’s ability to track changes to the scene is especially clear in how it handles temporal sequencing, keeping a detailed record of the order of events.
-For example, feature 21706 captures "statements involving returning or coming back from a situation or event," while feature 10097 tracks "the verb 'look' as part of phrases that encourage or denote attention."
+For example, feature 21706 captures *statements involving returning or coming back from a situation or event*, while feature 10097 tracks *the verb 'look' as part of phrases that encourage or denote attention*.
 This shows the model’s mechanism for understanding not just static states, but the flow of actions over time.

 <br>